-To obtain this information, call Customer Service at 1-888-230-7338, or, if you are hearing or speech impaired and have a TTY telephone line, 711.
-The Customer Service department is available from 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through February 14, and Monday to Friday (except holidays) from February 15 through September 30.
+To obtain this information, call Customer Service at 1-800-499-2793, or, if you are hearing or speech impaired and have a TTY telephone line, 711.
+We are available for phone calls from 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+Calls to these numbers are free.
 The plan will send this information to you within 30 days of your request.